dani3ljh/Wevic/README.md

 # man_shruggingman_shrugging

-> Created as of Brackey's Game Jam.
+> Produced as part of Brackey's Game Jam.
 > Created with love by Web4L, radicwl, && dev1nchan.

 ## Built with